HAWHHCalendarBot/study-website-stalker/de/haw-hamburg/studium-studienorganisation-pruefungen-zeugnisse-pruefungsamt-campus-berliner-tor-berliner-tor-21.md

 Für alle weiteren Anliegen sind wir unter der folgenden Emailadresse erreichbar: pruefungsamt-berlinertor-sp3 (at) haw-hamburg (dot) de

+**Zur INFO:**

+Liebe Studierende,

+am 22. & 23.12.2025 haben wir jeweils von 10:30 – 12:30 Uhr für folgende Anliegen geöffnet:

+* Abgabe von Anschlussarbeiten
+* Abholung von Zeugnissen

+Vom 24.12.25 – 02.01.2026 hat die Hochschule geschlossen.
+Im neuen Jahr finden unsere Sprechstunden ab dem 05.01.2026 wie gewohnt statt.

+Dear students,

+on December 22 and 23, 2025, we will be open from 10:30 a.m. to 12:30 p.m. for the following matters:

+\- Submission of final theses

+\- Pick-up the degree certificate

+The university will be closed from December 24, 2025, to January 2, 2026.
+In the new year, our office hours will resume as usual on January 5, 2026.

+Mit freundlichen Grüßen / Kind regards

+Team Prüfungsamt Campus Berliner Tor Servicepoint 3

 ### FAQ ###

 ####  Warum kann ich mich nicht in MyHAW abmelden?  ####